Umbrella Packages and Feature Availability

 If you encounter a feature described here that you do not have access to, contact your sales representative for more information.
 See also, Cisco Umbrella Packages.

-Note: Options to inspect files differ between DNS and Web policies.
-Threat Grid Malware Analysis is only available for Web policies.
+Note: Options to inspect files differ between the DNS and Web policies.
+Threat Grid Malware Analysis is only available through the Web policy.

-When File Inspection is enabled for either a DNS or Web policy, File Inspection scans files through Cisco Advanced Malware Protection (AMP) and Umbrella's antivirus.
-See Enable File Inspection for DNS Policies and Enable File Inspection for Web Policies.
+When File Inspection is enabled for either the DNS or Web policy, File Inspection scans files through Cisco Advanced Malware Protection (AMP) and Umbrella's antivirus.
+See Enable File Inspection for DNS Policies and Enable File Inspection for the Web Policy.

 When File Inspection is enabled, AMP is used by Umbrella uses AMP to scan for malicious files.

 AMP is built on an extensive collection of real-time threat intelligence and dynamic malware analytics supplied by the Talos Security Intelligence and Research Group, and Threat Grid intelligence feeds.
 The Cisco AMP engine does not do real-time sandboxing, instead, the Cisco AMP integration blocks files with a known bad reputation based on the checksum or hash of the file.
 The AMP checksum database is comprised of lookup and data from all AMP customers and is a dynamic global community resource shared between customers utilizing the technology.
 For more information about AMP, see Advanced Malware Protection (AMP).

 When File Inspection is enabled, Umbrella's antivirus scanner attempts to scan all files.
 Umbrella begins streaming large files from the proxy to the user after scanning the first 50mb to ensure that the user starts receiving the download while scanning continues in the background.
 As soon as a file is identified as malicious, the connection is terminated.
 For larger files, the user may initially experience a brief lag, but should still receive the entire file as quickly as normal—unless it's malicious.